Canceled and postponed events

 Blount County Arts and Crafts Guild: The regular meeting for April has been canceled.
 For more information, call 865-382-6545.

-The Alzheimer’s Tennessee Foothills Walk: The event set for April 4 in Maryville has been postponed until June.
+The Alzheimer’s Tennessee Foothills Walk: The event in Maryville has been postponed until June.
 A new date will be announced.

 Friendsville High School Alumni Banquet: The event set for April 25 has been canceled.